-The Company discloses its policies and practices regarding the remuneration of non-Executive Directors and the remuneration of Executive Directors and other senior Executives in its Annual Reports.
+The Company discloses its policies and practices regarding the remuneration of Non-Executive Directors and the remuneration of Executive Directors and other senior executives in its Annual Reports.

-The remuneration policy of Credit Clear Limited is designed to align key management personnel (KMP) objectives with shareholder and business objectives by providing a fixed remuneration component and offering specific long-term incentives based on key performance areas affecting the Consolidated Group's financial results.
+Credit Clear Limited's remuneration policy is designed to align key management personnel (KMP) objectives with shareholder and business objectives by providing a fixed remuneration component and offering specific long-term incentives based on key performance areas affecting the Consolidated Group's financial results.

-The Board of Credit Clear Limited believes the remuneration policy to be appropriate and effective in attracting and retaining high-quality KMP to run and manage the Consolidated Group and create goal congruence between directors, executives and shareholders.
+The Board of Credit Clear Limited believes the remuneration policy is appropriate and effective in attracting and retaining highly skilled and experienced individuals to run and manage the Consolidated Group and create goal congruence between Directors', Executives', and shareholders' expectations.